 Some pots have fixed handles that wrap around the sides when not in use.
 While this eliminates the need for an extra piece (which can get lost), if the hinge on the handle breaks you are then left with no way to grab your pots.
 Always be sure to keep your flame more narrow than the diameter of your pot to avoid this issue.
 Overall, we prefer removable handles.The Extras

 Some sets are simple with just a pot and lid combination, but some come complete with skillet, mugs, utensils, plates, bowls, and some even have towels and teapots.
 This is convenient if you're starting from scratch, or looking for a backpacking setup, but can be redundant if you're not starting with a blank slate or can be too heavy for backpacking considerations.

 Care & Cleanup

-Cooking cleanup is few people's favorite activity, but it's a necessary one.
+Cooking cleanup is few people's favorite activities, but it's a necessary one.
 The absolute simplest clean-up strategy is to eat all your food each meal and then wipe the residue out with a paper towel.
 This isn't practical for extended camping though.
 In that case, make sure to pack a soft dish towel in your mess kit, particularly if using non-stick cookware, and a green scrubby for messier meals.
 Biodegradable soap like Campsuds is a must for the backcountry or campgrounds where your dishwater goes directly into the ground.
-Also, if it's important to you to throw your cookware into the dishwasher after you return home, make sure to check the packaging to see if it is dishwasher safe.
+Also, if it's important for you to throw your cookware into the dishwasher after you return home, make sure to check the packaging to see if it is dishwasher safe.